-Incentivising investment managers to align their investment strategy and decisions with Trustees' policies The Trustee's approach to incentivising their investment managers was set out in the SIP.
-This was relevant to the point when the Fund entered into a bulk-annuity transaction at which point these policies were removed.
-Over the year, the Trustee reviewed the performance of BlackRock as the investment manager for the residual DB assets.
+Incentivising investment managers to align their investment strategy and decisions with Trustees' policies managers to align theirmanagers was set out in the SIP.align theirThis was relevant to the pointinvestmentwhen the Fund entered into astrategy and decisionsbulk-annuity transaction atwhich point these policies werewithTrustees' Over the year, the Trustee reviewed the performance of BlackRock as the investment manager for the residual DB assets.
 No issues were highlighted that required action.
 The investment strategy for the DC transfer-in assets was reviewed by the Trustee during 2024.
 This review was conducted in line with the objectives outlined in the SIP.
 The Trustee switched the DC transfer-in assets to the BlackRock DC Diversified Growth Fund in November 2024.
 The Trustee did not monitor portfolio turnover costs over the year.
 Ninety One were fully disinvested from over the year given the bulk-annuity transaction, with the residual assets all invested with BlackRock.